When Should You Bring Your Succulents Inside?

 High temperatures can cause irreversible damage to the leaves of a plant, and when exposed for too long, it may wilt or discolor.

-Succulents are great indoor plants during colder months when they receive less light but must be brought back outside when summer rolls around again!
+Succulents can be good indoor plants during colder months but must be brought back outside when summer rolls around again!

 Succulents may be divided into two categories based on their temperature tolerance: cold hardy succulents and soft or tender succulent plants.